owelchez/burger/README.md

 express
 method-override
 body-parser

 DB Setup:

 Inside your burger directory, create a folder named db.

 In the db folder, create a file named schema.sql.
-Write SQL queries this file that do the following:
+Write SQL queries in this file that do the following:

 Create the burgers_db.
 Switch to or use the burgers_db.